G00293495/DigitalRainCPP/index.md

 ```

 # Test
 - For this project, I implemented a unit test to verify the functionality of the displayStartMenu() method in my Digital Rain Simulation.
+I used ChatGPT to assist me with this section.[2]
 This method is responsible for displaying the start menu, where users can choose between different weather types.

 - Purpose of the Test
 The goal of this test is to ensure that the correct text appears when displayStartMenu() is called.
 Since this function prints to the console, I need to capture and verify its output.